LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 You'll notice `<my-pagination>` has three attributes:  `all-items`, `current-items`, and `items-per-page`.
 Because I want the directive to be reusable, I am using an **isolate scope**.
 This means the directive will not have access to the scope of any parent controller on the page, and therefore cannot directly read the value of `ctrl.filteredStories`, which is the collection I want to paginate.
 By using the above syntax, I am creating a 2-way binding with the `ctrl.filteredStories` property in the stories controller's scope.
 For more on isolate scopes in custom directives (and custom directives in general), check out Dan Wahlin's excellent lesson [here](http://weblogs.asp.net/dwahlin/creating-custom-angularjs-directives-part-2-isolate-scope).

 I've added the additional property `ctrl.displayedItems` onto my original stories controller as well.
-Like the `ctrl.filteredStories`, this is 2-way bound to my pagination directive.
+Like `ctrl.filteredStories`, this is 2-way bound to my pagination directive.
 Although the pagination directive's controller will calculate the value of `displayedItems`, this must still be accessible on the stories controller scope, so that it can be used with `ng-repeat` as discussed earlier.

 However, the default value set in the stories controller is: